COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

       of next `p` packet items, separated by `<min whitespace>` is less than `<line length>`.Call this total width.
     2. Calculate "remaining whitespace" as `floor((<line length> - total width)/(p-1))`
-    3. The start position of values for data name number `d+1` is start position of data name `d` + width of data name `d` + `<min whitespace>` + `remaining whitespace`.
+    3. The start position of values for attribute number `d+1` is start position of attribute `d` + width of data name `d` + `<min whitespace>` + `remaining whitespace`.
     4. If p < n, the next value is placed in column `<loop step>` on a new line and procedure repeated from step 1